awslabs/amazon-timestream-tools/integrations/influxdb_metrics_dashboard/README.md

 | db.influx.24xlarge  | 96  | 824633720832 | 5000000000 | 12000000   | 1200000   | 65 |

 Use these variables in math expressions or transformations to customize the panels with any of the metrics that are scraped from the [InfluxDB OSS metrics endpoint](https://docs.influxdata.com/influxdb/v2/reference/internals/metrics/).
 For an example of how to use variables in math expressions, you can view the math expressions in the "Bucket cardinality" or "Total Go system memory usage" panels.

+## Limitations

+The InfluxDB Metrics Dashboard only supports counter and gauge types scraped from the `/metrics` endpoint of an InfluxDB instance.
+This functionality is due to CloudWatch not providing support for histogram types and potentially creating large amounts of metrics if we create histograms for high cardinality datasets.

 ## Cleanup